Why is it important

 Emergency Response

-B.Grimm Power places strong emphasis on managing potential risks that could impact business continuity, including fire, chemical spills, floods, and natural gas pipeline leaks.
-To ensure a systematic and internationally aligned approach to emergency management, risk assessments are conducted, and comprehensive plans, including Business Continuity Plans (BCP) and Emergency Response Plans (ERP), are developed, supported by effective communication plans for internal and external stakeholders.
-We integrate 3 key management systems: Environmental Management System (ISO 14001:2015), Occupational Health and Safety Management System (ISO 45001:2018), and Business Continuity Management System (BCM) (ISO 22301:2019), which are implemented across the organisation, including the Bangkok Office and all power plants.
-To ensure operational resilience and readiness, annual drills for business continuity and emergency response plans are conducted at all power plants, with a strong focus on minimising potential impacts on surrounding communities and stakeholders.
+B.Grimm Power places strong emphasis on managing risks that may arise and impact business continuity, such as fire, chemical spills, floods, and natural gas pipeline leaks.
+To ensure a systematic emergency response in line with international standards, we conduct risk assessments to develop Business Continuity Plans (BCP) and Emergency Response Plans (ERP), alongside establishing clear internal and external emergency communication protocols.
+We integrate 3 key management systems: Environmental Management System (ISO 14001:2015), Occupational Health and Safety Management System (ISO 45001:2018), and Business Continuity Management System (BCM) (ISO 22301:2019).
+These systems are implemented across the organisation, covering both the Bangkok office and all power plants, to ensure the Company’s ability to respond effectively to emergency situations while maintaining business continuity, as well as preventing and mitigating potential impacts on surrounding communities and stakeholders.
+To enhance preparedness, we conduct annual drills for both the Business Continuity Plan (BCP) and the Emergency Response Plan (ERP) at all power plants.
+This includes emergency response exercises for escalated incident scenarios, conducted in coordination with relevant local authorities at defined intervals.

 Safety Culture and Health Promotion Training